batlover420/hummingbird/README.md

 The flags are described as follows:

-+ **AI Generated:** This flag is to be attributed to posts that are suspected to originate from AI-run accounts and/or contain AI-Generated **TEXT CONTENT**.
++ **Slop:** This flag is to be attributed to low-effort, high-volume posts, usually AI-Generated.

 + **Controversial:** This flag is to be attributed to posts encouraging controversial discussion, especially surrounding topics users might be passionate about.
 This includes posts encouraging low-brow political discussion, posts discussing controversial public figures, posts encouraging violence or hate speech, and posts disparaging individuals or classes of individuals of a shared attribute.